itsahappymedium/best-practices/wordpress.md

 ## Editor Styles
 ## Using Advanced Custom Fields
 ## Linking to Pages and Forms in Templates
 Try to avoid linking to specific pages, posts, or forms from your template file.
-While using Post IDs inside templates will often work just fine, we need to make sure our templates are portable from site to site.
+While using Post IDs inside templates would normally work fine, we should make our templates flexible.

 __Rule of Thumb__: Build your templates assuming the database could get wiped out at any time or that the rows in the database could get jumbled.